maciek30-byte/maciek30-byte/README.md

 ## 👋 Welcome to My profile!

-I'm a Full-Stack Developer passionate about innovative technologies and unmanned aerial vehicles.
+I'm a Frontend Developer which prettend do be Full-Stack :) passionate about innovative technologies and unmanned aerial vehicles.

 ### 💼 Professional Profile